 Micro-structural modeling tools for metals will be developed and used to demonstrate a design framework to improve the understanding of dynamic response and statistical variability.
 This project will enable design engineers to evaluate the effects of design changes and material selection; anticipate quality and cost prior to implementation on the factory floor; and enable low-waste, low-cost manufacturing.

 A microbial reverse electrodialysis technology will be combined with waste heat recovery to convert effluents into electricity and chemical products, including hydrogen gas.
 This technology, which uses salinity gradients to overcome the thermodynamic barriers and over potential associated with hydrogen production, will be broadly applicable in U.S. industry, including the chemical, food, pharmaceutical, and refining sectors.
 By providing onsite electricity generation, the technology could save 40 trillion Btu annually and avoid 6 million tons of carbon dioxide emissions each year.

 A protected lithium electrode, solid electrolyte, and scaled-up manufacturing process will be developed for high-energy-density lithium batteries.
 This project will scale up production from a batch mode to a high-volume process.
-Commercial introduction of this manufacturing process could extend the driving range of electric vehicles, in turn saving 100 trillion Btu of energy annually.
+Commercial introduction of this manufacturing process could extend the driving range of electric vehicles.

 Fast lasers will be developed that use micro precision ablation in a single-step manufacturing process and verify this operation for producing flow control openings for gasoline direct-injection fuel injectors.
 This improved process will reduce re-work and scrap rates; eliminate secondary processes such as etching, surface cleaning, or deburring; and increase laser machining energy efficiency by up to 20%–25% over standard practice.